 Here he tells us why he wants to see more disabled people at parkrun.

 I’m disabled and I heard about parkrun from my friend Tully, who completes parkruns using a frame runner (she is also a gold medal winning para-olympic swimmer).
-We were looking at parkruns near my house for ones which were flat and tarmacked so that I can use my wheelchair and she can use her frame, and saw the Long Eaton event.
+We were looking at parkruns near my house for ones which were flat and tarmacked so that I can use my wheelchair and she can use her frame, and found one nearby.

-I’ve played wheelchair basketball for Leicester Cobras since September 2021.
-Playing basketball has helped me build up my fitness, but there’s a significant difference between pushing around on a flat court for a few hours and pushing around a parkrun course, even one which seems as flat as Long Eaton!
+I’ve played wheelchair basketball since September 2021.
+Playing basketball has helped me build up my fitness, but there’s a significant difference between pushing around on a flat court for a few hours and pushing around a parkrun course, even one which seems flat!